Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 $$\gamma > \sqrt{\frac{p_2}{p_1}}  \qquad (Constraint \; 1)$$

 The same analysis, to estimate the background depth, we propose to minimizing the mean $RALE$ over all pixels to obtain $\hat{d}_2$, the estimated background sufface.
-By examing Expected RALE, we get the same constraint on $\gamma$., except that the probability ration ins inverted.
+By examing Expected RALE, we get the same constraint on $\gamma$, except that the probability ration ins inverted.

 The full expected $RALE$ loss will be: